bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 - The term non-owner device refers to a device that may connect to an accessory but is not an owner device of that accessory.
 - The term location-tracking accessory refers to any accessory that has location-tracking capabilities, including, but not limited to, crowd-sourced location, GPS/GNSS location, WiFi location, cell location, etc., and provides the location information back to the owner of the accessory via the internet, cellular connection, etc.
 - The term location-enabled state refers to the state an accessory in where its location can be remotely viewed by its owner
-- The term location-enabled advertisement payload refers to the Bluetooth (BT) advertisement payload that is advertised when an accessory has recently, is currently, or will in the future provide location updates to its owner
+- The term location-tracker advertisement payload refers to the Bluetooth (BT) advertisement payload that is advertised when an accessory has recently, is currently, or will in the future provide location updates to its owner
 - The term unwanted tracking (UT) refers to undesired tracking of a person, their property, or their belongings by a location-enabled accessory.
 - The term unwanted tracking detection refers to the algorithms that detect the presence of an unknown accessory traveling with a person over time.
 - The term unwanted tracking alert refers to notifying the user of the presence of an unrecognized accessory that may be traveling with them over time and allows them to take various actions, including playing a sound on the accessory if it’s in Bluetooth Low Energy (LE) range.